alazaroc/blog-web-code/_posts/2022-07-18-multi-account-approach.md

 Once you have your foundational Organizational Units, is time to think about the environments, and separate SDLC (non-production) from production because usually have different requirements and you want each of them isolated.
 Although it can be a new OU categorization, is common to use it as a sub-categorization inside another OU level (for example Security and Infrastructure would have another 2 levels: SDLC and Prod).

+> EDIT: **SDLC** (Software Development Life Cycle) is used here because this article is based in the AWS recommendations and they use it for the name of one OU to include all the non-productive environments, for example [here](https://aws.amazon.com/blogs/mt/best-practices-for-organizational-units-with-aws-organizations){:target="_blank"} and [here](https://aws.amazon.com/organizations/getting-started/best-practices){:target="_blank"}.
+Btw, I "introduce" the concept of SDLC when I explain how to add CI/CD to my CDK project in [this other article](/posts/how-to-add-ci-cd-to-my-cdk-project/){:target="_blank"}.
+Please, if you found some error there, please let me know!
+{: .prompt-danger }

 Now, we have to think about all the additional OUs that you need.
 AWS recommends creating OUs that directly relate to building or running your products or services:

 - Sandbox